What if: Is Canada ready for a nuclear strike from North Korea?

 CTVNews.ca spoke with several experts to pose the big question: What if?
 What if everything went wrong, and North Korea launched a nuclear missile strike against North America?

 Military personnel at NORAD and U.S. Northcom would be the first to detect an intercontinental ballistic missile launch from North Korea, likely through satellite observation, up to five minutes after liftoff.
-From that point, the message would be relayed to the White House and the United States would activate its emergency broadcasting system.
+South Korea would also likely detect the launch and relay that information to the rest of the world, as it does during most North Korean test launches.
+From that point, the news would be forwarded to the White House and the United States would activate its emergency broadcasting system.
 Canadians working at NORAD would also be able to relay the message to the prime minister, although there would be no Canadian participation in the missile defence response.
 Essentially, the decision to shoot the missile down would rest entirely with the Americans.

 Experts say, at that point, there’d be no telling which city the bomb was meant for, unless Kim Jong Un announced it himself.
 There would also be some question as to whether it can actually hit a specific target.